Caffeine and Acne: the Final Judgement

 …but like the stress spike, this scenario is dead easy to avoid.
 Again, you simply have to drink your caffeine in morning.
 If you love coffee, drink it before lunch, or if you’re a fitness fanatic, down your energy drink and hit the gym with a vengeance in the morning.

 Caffeine has a half-life of 6-8 hours in the brain, depending on your genetics.
-Caffeine lasts for 60 hours in the body overall, but if you leave a good 8 hours before hitting the sack, the residual bloodstream levels will be harmless.
+Caffeine lasts for 60 hours in the body overall, but if you leave a good 8 hours before sleep, the residual bloodstream levels will be harmless.
 Then you can deploy some additional sleep promoting weapons such as darkening your room, eating carbs before bedtime, exercising more, or supplementing with magnesium.

 DANGER 3 – high insulin and oily skin